 Hypermetabolism is the hallmark of AD and is associated with mitochondrial role in the neuropathology in AD [43].
 It is critical for neurons function because the limited glycolytic capacity of these neurons make them highly dependent on aerobic oxidative phosphorylation for their energy needs.
 Mitochondria has also role in innate immunity.
 Mitochondria are considered important regulators of cytosolic homeostasis.
 It can sense and respond to changes in intracellular environment.
-Perturbation in intracellular K+, ROS, or lysosomal stability can result in mitochondrial dysfunction and apoptosis.
+Perturbation in intracellular K^+ , ROS, or lysosomal stability can result in mitochondrial dysfunction and apoptosis.
 It has been studied well that almost all aspect of mitochondrial functions are altered in Alzheimer's neurons.
 Mitochondrial DNA (mt DNA) is particularly more vulnerable to oxidative damage then nuclear DNA in AD brain therefore, contribute to the neurodegenerative process.
-Mitochondrial dysfunction, abnormal mitochondrial dynamics contributing to its onset and progression when AD progress.
+Mitochondrial dysfunction, abnormal mitochondrial dynamics contributing to its activates the inflammasome ► Apoptosis is required for NLRP3 activation ► Oxidized mtDNA that is generated during apoptosis binds to NLRP3 and activates it.

+onset and progression when AD progress.
 Evidence from postmortem AD brains shows that alteration of several proteins involves in mitochondrial fission and fusion leading to abnormal redistribution of mitochondria.
 It has observed that mitochondrial dysfunction lead to increased oxidative stress and neurons dying by apoptosis in this way, mitochondria may trigger the abnormal onset of neuronal degeneration and death in AD [44].
 Mitochondria are well positioned to regulate NLRP3 inflammasome.
-There are two signals in NLRP3 inflammasome activation; signal 1 often NF-kB activation, induces pro-IL-1β and NLRP3 expression.
+There are two signals in NLRP3 inflammasome activation; signal 1 often NF-kB activation, induces pro-IL-1ß and NLRP3 expression.
 The second signal from any one of particulate matter, crystals, aggregated β-amyloid, extracellular ATP, or microbial toxins activates the NLRP3 inflammasome.
 However, reactive oxygen species (ROS) from mitochondria and mitochondrial DNA (mtDNA) are specifically responsible for activation of NLRP3 inflammasome [45].
 Inhibitor of ROS can block priming step in NLRP3 activation [46].
-There are several factors responsible for increased ROS production in mitochondria including various stress conditions, hypoxia, metabolic rate and membrane damage; increased ROS production leads to secretion of IL-1β reported in PC12 cells [47].
+There are several factors responsible for increased ROS production in mitochondria including various stress conditions, hypoxia, metabolic rate and membrane damage; increased ROS production leads to secretion of IL-1ß reported in PC12 cells [47].
 Mitochondria sense cellular danger that result in apoptosis, during which oxidized mtDNA is released into the cytosol.
 This mtDNA binds to NLRP3 and responsible for activation of NLRP3 and maturation of caspase-1 [48] Figure 5.